damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

     * Feedback should always be applicable to the skill set of the position the candidate applied and interviewed for.
     * Feedback and rejection should not be based on soft skills.
     * If you feel uncomfortable providing feedback for whatever reason, reach out to People Ops for assistance.
-1. TODO: If the candidate is not hired, People Ops sends out an email to ask for feedback.
+1. TODO: If the candidate is not hired, the recruiting team will send out an inquiry to gather feedback.
    * There is a "gathering applicant feedback" template in Workable with these questions.
-The feedback survey should be sent out about 3 days after the applicant has been notified of the rejection.
+The feedback survey should be sent out within 2 days after the applicant has been notified of the rejection.
-   * PeopleOps will receive the feedback and will use this to improve the hiring process.
+   * People Ops will review all feedback and use it to improve the hiring process.

 ## Screening Call

-For all positions, we conduct screening calls.
-This call is typically done by our [Global Recruiters](https://about.gitlab.com/jobs/global-recruiter/).
+We conduct screening calls for all positions.
+This call will be completed by our [Global Recruiters](https://about.gitlab.com/jobs/global-recruiter/).

 Questions are: